-The Rule of 6 and Branch circuits for Electrical Professionals
+The Rule of 6 & Branch circuits for Electrical Professionals

 One thing we as manufacturers for products used by electrical contractors and electricians is to look for are products and processes that can be standardized.
 Standardization means better preplanned production, which means less labor and higher volume which translates into lower prices for electrical contractors and electricians from us.

 One of the standards for the electrical industry is the 3-Phase circuit color codes.
 For low/medium voltage, black, red, and blue wires with an identifiable matching neutral is the rule.
 For high voltage (HV), it is brown, orange and yellow wires and again with an identifiable matching neutral.
 At this point, the numbering sequences can vary from electrical contractor to electrical contractor.
 One contractor may just label the wires as #1-6 with the first two black wires numbered #1 and #2, and the two red wires #3 and #4, and the two blue wires #5 and #6 and the six whites phase striped (2 striped black, 2 striped red, 2 striped blue).
 A different electrical contractor may have them alternating so the first black wire is #1, red wire #2, Blue wire #3, and second of each are #4, #5, #6 respectively and the whites are numbered as well #1-6 so they can be paired.
 The third may ask for two reds #28, and #33, two blues #29 and #30, and two black #31 and #32, with the neutral whites to be phased, striped, and numbered accordingly.
 While another electrical contractor may ask for two 3 circuit pulls, one marked with “odds” and the other marked with “evens” and each containing a black, red, blue conductor and a matching neutral.